kokkos/kokkos-core-wiki/Random-Number-Generators.md

     KOKKOS_INLINE_FUNCTION
     Generator (STATE_ARGUMENTS, int state_idx = 0);

-    //Draw a equidistributed uint32_t in the range (0,MAX_URAND] KOKKOS_INLINE_FUNCTION
+    //Draw a equidistributed uint32_t in the range [0,MAX_URAND) KOKKOS_INLINE_FUNCTION
     uint32_t urand();

-    //Draw a equidistributed uint32_t in the range (0,range] KOKKOS_INLINE_FUNCTION
+    //Draw a equidistributed uint32_t in the range [0,range) KOKKOS_INLINE_FUNCTION
     uint32_t urand(const uint32_t& range);

-    //Draw a equidistributed uint32_t in the range (start,end] KOKKOS_INLINE_FUNCTION
+    //Draw a equidistributed uint32_t in the range [start,end) KOKKOS_INLINE_FUNCTION
     uint32_t urand(const uint32_t& start, const uint32_t& end );
     }
 ```

-For the selected 32-bit unsigned integer type, three range options are shown: [0,MAX_URAND], [0,range] and [range].
+For the selected 32-bit unsigned integer type, three range options are shown: [0,MAX_URAND), [0,range) and [start,end).
 The first, and default, option selects unsigned integers over max possible range for that data type.
 The defined value of MAX_URAND is shown above as an enum.
 (And also shown is maX_URAND for a 64-bit unsigned integer.)
 The latter two options cover a user-defined range of integers.

-More for other data types: Scalar, uint64_t, int, int32_t, int64_t, float, double; also normal distribution and a View-fill option for the [0, range] and [start, end] options.
+More for other data types: Scalar, uint64_t, int, int32_t, int64_t, float, double; also normal distribution and a View-fill option for the [0, range) and [start, end) options.